 Diversity, Equity & Inclusion

-The Doris Duke Charitable Foundation’s commitment to diversity, equity, inclusion and social justice is not simply an aspiration, but rather it is an ongoing, active engagement reflected in our grantees, board and staff.
+The Doris Duke Charitable Foundation’s commitment to diversity, equity, inclusion and social justice is an ongoing, active engagement reflected in our grantees, museums, centers, board and staff.

-From sickle cell research to Native communities, from foster youth to artists, from clean air and water to career pipeline leadership programs, each program area’s funding priorities signify this dedication to addressing inequality and its systemic roots.
-At the core of our work is a dedication to serving and learning from organizations and individuals addressing inequities and challenges across our society.
+From sickle cell research to Native communities, from youth in the foster system to artists, from clean air and water to career pipeline leadership programs, each program area’s funding priorities signify this dedication to addressing inequality and its systemic roots.
+At the core of our work is a dedication to serving and learning from organizations and individuals addressing inequities and working toward a more just, healthy and inclusive society.

 Further, the foundation recognizes the immense importance and value of having a diverse set of perspectives at the table, and we are proud that the racial and ethnic makeup of DDCF’s staff and board mirror that conviction.
-Within the foundation, a staff-led Diversity, Equity and Inclusion (DEI) Committee organizes an ongoing series of workshops, lectures and readings for the personal and professional development of all staff members.
-The activities of the DEI Committee not only help inform internal policies of the foundation to make it a more equitable and inclusive workplace, but also seed our thinking for ways to improve our pursuit of these principles in our programmatic work.
+Within the foundation, a staff-led Diversity, Equity and Inclusion (DEI) Working Group organizes an ongoing series of workshops, lectures and readings for the personal and professional development of all staff members.
+The activities of the DEI Working Group not only help inform internal policies of the foundation to make it a more equitable and inclusive workplace, but also seed our thinking for ways to improve our pursuit of these principles in our work.